Question: Is lower back pain early pregnancy sign of miscarriage?

 If you are getting pregnant for the very first time, you may begin to worry when your back hurts in early pregnancy.

-The truth is you are not alone; A lot of women will experience back pain during pregnancy and generally, it’s nothing serious.
+The truth is you are not alone; a lot of women will experience back pain during pregnancy and generally, it’s nothing serious.
+Back and pelvic pain are common in pregnancy, especially in the second and third trimester, and most of the time it is due to normal changes in your joints, ligaments and posture rather than a problem with the baby.

 Lower back pain is not only common in women that are pregnant for the first time.
 If you had a baby before, a low back pain could occur in your next pregnancy.

-During pregnancy, your body begins to produce hormones that help relax your joints.
-This hormone may also affect the tightness of your spine and pelvis causing pain in your back.
+During pregnancy, your body begins to produce hormones that help relax your joints and ligaments so the pelvis can stretch for birth.
+Hormones such as relaxin and progesterone, plus the weight of your growing uterus, may also affect the stability of your spine and pelvis, causing pain in your back.
+Wikipedia+1

-About 60 to 80 percent of women will have this pain when pregnant, so don’t feel it’s just you.
-Pain may become worse depending on your weight during pregnancy, the size of your belly bump and stress.
+About half to two-thirds of women will have some back or pelvic pain when pregnant, so don’t feel it’s just you.
+Pain may become worse depending on your weight during pregnancy, the size of your belly bump, your posture and stress.

 If you’re now pregnant and not engaging in any form of body stretching or exercise, there is an increased chance you will get a back pain.
 This pain in the back, in most women, will not affect the growth and safety of their baby.

 Frequently, back pain will not show up till you are in the second trimester.
-However, it may come early (at 8 weeks of pregnancy) if you’ve previously suffered from back pain before pregnancy.
+However, it may come early (even from around 8 weeks of pregnancy) if you’ve previously suffered from back pain before pregnancy or you have a physically demanding job.
+East Sussex Healthcare NHS Trust+1

 Having said that, severe back pain during pregnancy between 4 to 8 weeks could mean something different from the usual pregnancy back pain.

-It’s important you understand the usual types of back pain during pregnancy, signs of miscarriage in early pregnancy and when it’s important to talk to a doctor.
+It’s important you understand the usual types of back pain during pregnancy, signs of miscarriage in early pregnancy and when it’s important to talk to a doctor or go to hospital.

 What causes lower back pain in early pregnancy?

 It’s not abnormal that you will get pain at your back during pregnancy.
-More than two-third of pregnant women will get pain when pregnant and will get worse as your baby grows.
+More than one-third of pregnant women will get back or pelvic pain at some stage of pregnancy and it may get worse as your baby grows.

-Another reason for back pain is the stretching of the round ligament of the uterus as your baby increases in size in the first, second and third trimester.
+Another reason sometimes blamed for back pain is stretching of the round ligaments of the uterus as your baby increases in size.
+Round ligament pain usually starts in the second trimester and is felt more in the lower tummy or groin, but some women describe it as pain that seems to pull towards the hip or back.
+Cleveland Clinic+1

 There are three types of back pain you may experience when pregnant.